NumEconCopenhagen/projects-2020-group1/examproject/README.md

 **Durable purchases:**
 Optimizing and plotting different kinds of consumptions and valuefunction in an dynamic intertemperal household problem.
 In this exercise, we learned how to optimize parameters in different time periods in an economic model.
-At last we leaned how to solve a model with a piecewise function.

 **Gradient descent:**
 Creat and implement an algorithm for the purpose of finding a minimum in a function two dimentional function.